42flyingfish/making-embedded-systems-homework/week8/readme.md

 ## Observations
 * The changes to output seems to make sense.
 * There are a few sections between the .data and .bss in the linker file that I left untouched.
-There might be a few unintended consequences caused by my actions that I might have caused.
+There might be a few unintended consequences caused by this.

 ### Notes on hookup
 Everything is printed over uart.